computablelabs/compspec/TopLevelSpec.md

 by having new sandboxed compute nodes being spun up dynamically to handle inbound queries.
 This might be implemented for example by running the computation within a docker container on a new EC2 node.

+The user sends a string to the `Backend` holding the script to be executed via the REST API.
+This will usually be a bash script of some form coordinating the execution of a program in the `Backend` Linux environment.
+For ease, SQL might be handled in a special case so the user doesn't need to set up a suitable SQL environment via script each time.

+As a note about implementation, a first design for the workload support would be to have the `Backend` spin up a preconfigured docker instance for each new user script.
+The script would execute within this container.
+Since container filesystems are ephemeral, scripts wouldn't be capable of altering stored data within the `Backend`.
+Optionally, the container's network access could be turned off so the workload can't directly download `Backend` data.

 Note furthermore that compute workloads may draw upon data from multiple data markets.
 (The limitation of course is that the `Backend` that the compute is